Roboy/junior/README.md

 If you want to cite this data in a publication please use:

     @website{roboyjunior,
-       author      = "Pfeifer, Rolf and Pey Yuen, Tao and Gravato Marques, Hugo and Weydert, Serge and Brum, Dominik and Weyland, Mathias and Hostettler, Rafael and Volkert, Fabian and Gmünder, Vitus and Halbeisen, Diana", title       = "Roboy Anthropomimetic Robot",
+       author      = "Pfeifer, Rolf and Tao, Pey Yuen and Gravato Marques, Hugo and Weydert, Serge and Brum, Dominik and Weyland, Mathias and Hostettler, Rafael and Volkert, Fabian and Gmünder, Vitus and Halbeisen, Diana", title       = "Roboy Anthropomimetic Robot",
        institution = "Artificial Intelligence Laboratory, University of Zurich", year        = "2013",